sharetribe/flex-docs/src/docs/howto-payments/removing-stripe/index.md

 Removing Stripe from `CheckoutPage` is probably the most complicated task in this list because the Strong Customer Authentication (SCA) and ability to save payment method have added a lot of logic to the current page.
-We can use an edited version of CheckoutPage from an old template (FTW 2.17.1) as a simpler starting point:
+We can use an edited version of CheckoutPage from a legacy template (FTW 2.17.1) as a simpler starting point:

 - [SimpleCheckoutPage.js](/tutorial-assets/SimpleCheckoutPage.js)